You’ve got questions? We’ve got answers.

 Can you go into more detail about the application process and timeline?

-In early October we will announce the 5 final teams.
-These finalists will pitch their ideas on Tuesday, October 13th to the judges and the public (free beer and food will be provided to calm nerves).
+After the class is complete, the mentors will select 3 finalists to compete for the grand prize.
+These finalists will pitch their ideas on Wednesday, August 8th to the judges and the public (free beer and food will be provided to calm nerves).
 The winning team will be selected that night and celebrations will ensue!

 Will there be mentors?